Global private equity firms to bid for Hitachi's chemical unit: sources

 Global private equity investors has been increasingly interested in Japan since Bain led a consortium in an US$18 billion deal in 2016 for Toshiba Corp's memory chip unit, as many large companies in the country are expected to consider a series of spin-offs amid a government drive to improve corporate governance and boost shareholder returns.

-Japan inbound deal value - at US$6.7 billion as of Thursday, grew over 7 times from the same period last year, according to Refinitiv data.
+Japan inbound deal value - at US$6.7 billion as of Thursday - grew over seven times from the same period last year, according to Refinitiv data.
 Private equity-backed deals have amounted to US$1.58 billion, up 76per cent year-on-year, despite a big drop in total number of deals, the data showed.

 Hitachi last year agreed to buy a majority stake in ABB's power grid unit.
 It said last month it would acquire U.S. firm JR Automation Technologies, which makes logistic systems using industrial robots, for US$1.4 billion.